nelhage/blog.nelhage.com/source/_posts/2010-08-29-write-yourself-an-strace-in-70-lines-of-code.markdown

         ptrace(PTRACE_SETOPTIONS, child, 0, PTRACE_O_TRACESYSGOOD);

-I mentioned earliar that `ptrace` turns basically all events into a `SIGTRAP` on the child.
+I mentioned earlier that `ptrace` turns basically all events into a `SIGTRAP` on the child.
 This is inconvenient because it means that when you see the child has stopped due to `SIGTRAP`, there's no good way to know which of several possible reasons it stopped for.